dalazaro/ponder/README.md

 ## User Stories
 Users can...

-- can create new account and then redirected to new profile page
+- create new account and then redirected to new profile page

-- can view a profile page with all posts from a user
+- view a profile page with all posts from a user

-- can to login/logout
+- login/logout

-- can click an 'edit' link from their profile page to open an edit form and update their profile
+- click an 'edit' link from their profile page to open an edit form and update their profile

-- can click a link from their own profile page to delete their account
+- click a link from their own profile page to delete their account

 - read a post